-Nalcor Energy has operational agreements with Newfoundland and Labrador Hydro.
-In the event of an emergency those agreements would be leveraged where possible to provide assistance in restoring power.
-Concurrently, Power Supply is also investigating opportunities for mutual assistance agreements with other utilities within the province and in neighbouring provinces to supplement the services provided by the third party contractor as mentioned in Section 10.4.
-Neighbouring utility (Newfoundland Power, Nova Scotia Power, New Brunswick Power, Hydro Quebec, etc.) and contractor assistance will be essential during an emergency situation.
-Nalcor will continue to initiate discussions in 2020 with these various entities to discuss the technical details and physical characteristic of the LITL.
+Power Supply has operational agreements with Newfoundland and Labrador Hydro In the event of an emergency those agreements would be leveraged where possible to provide assistance in restoring power.
+Concurrently, Power Supply is also investigating opportunities for mutual assistance agreements with other utilities within the province and in neighbouring provinces to supplement the services provided by the third party contractor as mentioned in section 10.4.